-Table 76: Human Rights Impact Assessment
+Table 7-76: Human Rights Impact Assessment

-Торіс Project Context Stakeholders Impact Factor Features Pre-mitigation Mitigation Measures Risk Categorization Civil and Political Rights 1 1 Right to life As stated in EP4 Guidance Note, individuals have the right not to be deprived of life arbitrarily or unlawfully.
+Topic Project Context Stakeholders Impact Factor Features Pre-mitigation Mitigation Measures Risk Categorization Civil and Political Rights • Right to life As stated in EP4 Guidance Note, individuals have the right not to be deprived of life arbitrarily or unlawfully.
 This includes the right to have one's life protected, for example, from physical attacks or health and safety risks.
 The human rights risks in terms of right to life may occur under the categories of security, community and occupational health and safety.
 For example, security risks may occur as the lethal use of force by security forces to protect company resources, facilities, or personnel.
-As for the health and safety, operations that pose life- threatening safety risks to workers or neighboring communities through, for example, exposure to toxic chemicals.
+As for the health and safety, operations that pose life-threatening safety risks to workers or neighboring communities through, for example, exposure to toxic chemicals.
 The likelihood of such risks is determined as low for the Project.
 Yet, to make sure the risks are minimized, certain mitigation measures need to be followed.
-Local communities Project workers Scale: High Scope: Low Remediability: Low Likelihood: Low Medium The following plans are relevant and implemented for the mitigation measures in case of potential risks on right to life: Human Rights Management Plan Community Health and Safety Management Plan Security Management Plan Hazardous Material Management Plan Emergency Preparedness and Response Plan Traffic Management Plan Before the construction, local communities will be informed about the risks of the entering the construction sites.
+Scale: High Scope: Low Remediability: Low Likelihood: Low Medium The following plans are relevant and implemented for the mitigation measures in case of potential risks on right to life: Human Rights Management Plan Community Health and Safety Management Plan Security Management Plan Hazardous Material Management Plan Hazardous Material Management Plan Hazardous Preparedness and Response Plan Traffic Management Plan Before the construction, local communities will be informed about the risks of the entering the construction sites.
 Security personnel will patrol the site area to prevent any unauthorized access onto the site.
 Conflict Management Training will be provided to security personnel.
 The grievance mechanism for the Project will capture all grievances raised in relation to security and safety issues.
-These will be taken.
+These will be addressed promptly, and actions will be taken.
 Low Freedom of thought and opinion According to Article 25 of Constitution of Republic of Türkiye.
 Everyone has the right to freedom of thought and opinion.
 No one shall be compelled to reveal his thoughts and opinions for any reason or purpose, nor shall anyone be blamed or accused on account of his thoughts and opinions.
-Local communities Project workers Scale:HighScope:LowRemediability:HighLikelihood:Medium Medium Project-specific Stakeholder Engagement Plan and External Grievance Mechanism will be implemented to provide a space for the stakeholders to express their thoughts and the opinions on the Project.
+Scale: High Scope: Low Remediability: High Likelihood: Medium Medium Project-specific Stakeholder Engagement Plan and External Grievance Mechanism will be implemented to provide a space for the stakeholders to express their thoughts and the opinions on the Project.
 Low